moazmaksod/LabWise/docs/LabWise_roadmap.md

 User Stories Implemented

-●	US-TEC-04: As a Lab Technician, I need to be able to log all instrument maintenance activities, calibrations, and QC results directly into an electronic logbook within LabFlow, so that a complete, auditable... record is maintained for CLIA compliance.3
+●	US-TEC-04: As a Lab Technician, I need to be able to log all instrument maintenance activities, calibrations, and QC results directly into an electronic logbook within LabWise, so that a complete, auditable... record is maintained for CLIA compliance.3

 Development Tasks